jongrover/make-npm-package-example/README.md

       ```
   - $ `npm run test:watch` to start tests to run when file changes,

-## Usage
+## Local Usage

-To link to this node module package in another project within the folder for that project, first type $ `npm link` in the desired node modules folder.
+To link to this node module package locally (without publishing to NPM site) in another project within the folder for that project, first type $ `npm link` in the desired node modules folder.
 Then in the folder for your new project type $ `npm link <your-node-module-package-name>`.
 This will add a symbolic link to the desired node module inside the _node-modules_ folder for your project.
 Then in your JavaScript file you wish to import in the module into type

 ```javaScript
 const myModule = require('<your-node-module-package-name>').default